Total Disc Replacement

 Determined Safe & Effective for Degenerative Disc Disease

-The prodisc L Total Disc Replacement has been determined to be safe and effective in the treatment of degenerative disc disease (DDD) at one level from L3 to S1.
+The prodisc L Total Disc Replacement has been determined to be safe and effective in the treatment of degenerative disc disease (DDD) at two levels from L3 to S1.

 The prodisc L implant has been designed to maintain the physiological range of motion in the spine.

 The implant was developed using the clinically proven ball and socket concept used in joint replacement implants for over 40 years.